AdobeDocs/experience-manager-64.en/help/communities/using/enablement-published-site.md

 * posts to a community site over a specific period
 * views (site visits) of a community site over a specific period

-* posts and views may be to all content, or to specific content :
+* posts and views may be to all content, or to specific content:

     * Forum
     * Forum Topic